← Back to Blog

 Final Thoughts

 The no-KYC eSIM space has grown significantly.
-In 2024, Silent.Link was essentially the only option.
+A few years ago, Silent.Link and LNVPN (now nadanada) were essentially the only options.
 Now there are four providers, each with a different approach to pricing, payment, and privacy.

 The choice comes down to what you need beyond data.
 If you just want an eSIM, any of these four will work.
 If you need phone numbers, a VPN, and API access alongside your eSIM, all from one service, all payable with Lightning, that is what we built nadanada for.